saireddy225/freshers-vjit-assignment-2017/README.md

 If server option is selected at the time of login, it will be redirected to the page which consists of  data about food ordered and by viewing the data the server will serves food to the particular table.
 Execution Plan:
 To execute my application ,I am providing a executable jar file and also code.
-One way to execute is download the jar file which I have provided and execute all sql commands in MySQL .these commands were provided in commands.txt file. after that click on jar file and execute  it. at the of login give the values for each role as given below to login
+One way to execute is download the jar file which I have provided and execute all sql commands in MySQL .these commands were provided in commands.sql file. after that click on jar file and execute  it. at the of login give the values for each role as given below to login
 Customer:
 Email: sreddy@gmail.com
 password: s